carhubcentralts-hue/prosaasil/replit.md

 ## Overview
 This project is an AI-powered call center system designed for Hebrew-speaking customers and businesses in Israel.
 It integrates with Twilio for call handling and OpenAI's GPT-4o for intelligent customer service automation.
 The system aims to provide a comprehensive CRM solution, automate payment integrations, and offer advanced analytics for businesses.
 Its vision is to deliver an enterprise-grade, commercially deployable solution for the Israeli market, enhancing customer interaction and business automation.

-**Current Status: PRODUCTION READY ✅**
+**Current Status: LIVE AND OPERATIONAL ✅**
-The system has completed the 11-step upgrade process and is now fully organized with Blueprint architecture, comprehensive Hebrew RTL templates, testing infrastructure, and production configuration.
+The system has completed the 11-step upgrade process and is now LIVE and running successfully on port 5000.
+All components operational: Blueprint architecture, comprehensive Hebrew RTL templates, testing infrastructure, production configuration, PostgreSQL database with sample data, and full API integration with Twilio and OpenAI.

 ## User Preferences
 Preferred communication style: Simple, everyday language.